Guthrie Robert Packer Hospital, Towanda Campus Clinical Services

 Guthrie Robert Packer Hospital, Towanda Campus EMS offers patients safe, reliable and cost effective non-emergency transportation to or from any hospital, nursing facility, personal care home, doctor appointments, dentist appointments, return trips home.
 The experienced Emergency Medical Services staff at Guthrie Robert Packer Hospital, Towanda Campus is on duty 24 hours a day to respond to pre-hospital medical or trauma related emergencies.
 We provide both basic and advanced levels of care to the residents of Bradford County and parts of Sullivan County.
 To arrange non-emergency transportation please call 570-265-5274.

-The Cardiac Rehabilitation program at Guthrie Robert Packer Hospital, Towanda Campus offers individually designed and medically supervised programs for the recovering cardiac patient.
+The Cardiac and Pulmonary Rehabilitation program at Guthrie Robert Packer Hospital, Towanda Campus offers individually designed and medically supervised programs for the recovering cardiac patient.
 Our team of certified cardiac rehab nurses will assist you in achieving and maintaining a healthy lifestyle.
-If you are interested in the Cardiac Rehabilitation Program, a physician’s referral is necessary for you to enter the program.
-For further information about the Cardiac Rehabilitation Programs in Towanda, call 570-268-2365.
+If you are interested in the Cardiac and Pulmonary Rehabilitation Program, a physician’s referral is necessary for you to enter the program.
+For further information about the Cardiac and Pulmonary Rehabilitation Programs in Towanda, call 570-268-2365.

 Cardiopulmonary services include advanced, non-invasive testing to aid in diagnosis and assessment of heart or pulmonary disease.